The matrix taxonomy of finitely complete categories: Matrix classes

 \section{Matrix classes}

-We assume basic knowledge of categories such as (finite) limits, colimits and functors, see e.g.~\cite{MacLane1998}.
+We assume basic knowledge of categories such as (finite) limits, colimits and functors, such as can be found in~\cite{MacLane1998}.
 For a category~$\mathbb{C}$, it is customary to denote the set of all morphisms from an object $X$ to an object $Y$ in $\mathbb{C}$ by $\mathbb{C}(X,Y)$.

 Given integers $n,k > 0$ and $m \geqslant 0$, we write $\M(n,m,k)$ for the set of all $n\times m$ matrices whose entries are elements of the set $\{0,\dots,k-1\}$.
-Given a sequence $(S_1,\dots,S_n)$ of sets, a \emph{row-wise interpretation} of $A\in\M(n,m,k)$ of \emph{type} $(S_1,\dots,S_n)$, is an $n\times m$ matrix $B$ whose entries are given by $b_{ij}=f_i(a_{ij})$, where each $f_i$ is a specified function $f_i\colon \{0,\dots,k-1\}\to S_i$ and the $a_{ij}$'s are the entries of~$A$.
+Given a sequence $(S_1,\dots,S_n)$ of sets, a \emph{row-wise interpretation} of $A\in\M(n,m,k)$ of type $(S_1,\dots,S_n)$, is an $n\times m$ matrix $B$ whose entries are given by $b_{ij}=f_i(a_{ij})$, where each $f_i$ is a specified function $f_i\colon \{0,\dots,k-1\}\to S_i$ and the $a_{ij}$'s are the entries of~$A$.
 We will often display a row-wise interpretation of $A$ as a matrix extended with the column of values~$f_i(0)$:

+We write $[0]_n$ for a column-matrix with $n$ rows, all of whose entries are~$0$.
+Next, we present in this language the definition of the well-known concept of an `internal relation' in a category.